 4. Homeowner association (HOA) addendum

-When the property is part of an HOA, an addendum can outline the rules, fees, and obligations associated with the HOA membership.
+When the property is part of an HOA, an addendum can outline the rules, fees, and obligations of HOA membership.

 If both parties agree to change the sale price of the property, a contract amendment would be used to modify the original purchase price.